Ptodoroff/NFT-Tickets-Marketplace-Contracts/README.md

    **c/** Do the same for `EventContract.sol`\
    **d/** In the SOLIDITY COMPILER tab, select compiler version 0.8.7 to match the one, required by the contracts and COMPILE `Marketplace.sol`\
    **e/** Go to the DEPLOY & RUN TRANSACTIONS tab.
 In the Environment dropdown, select `Inejcted provider - Metamask` (could be different if you use another wallet extension but look for `injected provider`).
 Then go to your wallet extension dashboard and connect it to the **Goerli testnet**\
-   **f/** Back in Remix in DEPLOY & RUN TRANSACTIONS tab, in the `At address` window , paste the address `0x2Ca8E0C643bDe4C2E08ab1fA0da3401AdAD7734D`.\
+   **f/** Back in Remix in DEPLOY & RUN TRANSACTIONS tab, in the `At address` window , paste the address `0xB6c05e5E2E78f2e90419eef2b651A05Cab4a1C50`.\
    **g/** An UI with the callable functions of the contract should pop up below.\

    CAUTION - attempting to deploy a new `Marketplace.sol` contract would require adding it to an already-funded subscription via the Chainlink subscription dashboard, otherwise the `MintToRandomWinner` will not execute.
+Additionally, two arguments must be passed to the constructor - the subscritionId and the VRFCoordinator address.

 ## How To Use

-This section will explain the core functions for the two main contracts - `Marketplace.sol` and `EventContract.sol`.
+This section will explain the specific functions for the two main contracts - `Marketplace.sol` and `EventContract.sol` and ommits the inherited functions.
 For any additional information, pelase take a look at the comments in the code of the contracts.

 1. `Marketplace.sol`\
    **a/** `eventContracts` a public array with a getter function, which contains all the addresses of the deployed Event contracts from the factory contract.\
    **b/** `createEventContract` - deploys a new instance of the `EventContract.sol` with the parameters provided.\
    **c/** `withdrawFundsFromEvent` - accepts a uint as an argument, which is the index of the Event contract from the `eventContracts` array.
 Callable only by the event organiser for the selected event contract.\
-   **d/** `MintToRandomWinner` - randomly selects a tokenId from the already minted tickets and mints one extra ticket to its owner.
+   **d/** `MintToRandomWinner` - .
+Accepts the same argument as the one for `withdrawFundsFromEvent` randomly selects a tokenId from the already minted tickets and mints one extra ticket to its owner.
 Here the Chainlink VRF functionality is implemented.\

 2. `EventContract.sol`\
    **a/**`mint` - allows the user to buy tickets for the event.
 Require statements:\